 - 1 cup flour

-- 1/2 tsp garlic powder (not garlic salt)
+- 1/2 tsp each salt, fresh ground pepper and granulated garlic (not garlic salt)

 - Place a chop on a cutting board and pound it out until it’s less than 1/4 inch thick.
 Repeat with the rest of the chops.